- Sometimes, you need to free up some space by removing large, unused files.

 - The two quick tips listed below will surely be of great help to you.

-- If you want to use less storage space, find some inspiration in our File Management Hub.
+- If you want to use less storage space, you can always use the File Explorer.

 Is your laptop’s or desktop’s hard drive more than 75% full?
 If so, you need to free up some hard drive space.